Faubourg Contrecœur Phase 5 | 75% Sold

-1 or 2 BDR Accès Condos accredited condos across from Carlos-D’Alcantara Park
+1 or 2 BDR Move-in Ready Accès Condos accredited condos across from Carlos-D’Alcantara Park

-The Faubourg Contrecœur is expanding and the newest Accès Condos accredited units are on sale for delivery in Summer 2018.
+The Faubourg Contrecœur is expanding and the newest Accès Condos accredited units are on sale and move-in ready.
 Visit the sales office located at 5200, rue De Contrecœur, to reserve your 1 or 2 BDR unit, ideal for young households or experienced buyers whose children are now young adults and who are looking for a nest that will correspond to their new lifestyle!

 Thanks to the Accès Condos accreditation, all buyers, first-time buyers or experienced buyers, benefit from a purchase credit equivalent to 10% of the value of their condo, thereby reducing their down payment to $1,000 as well as their monthly mortgage payments.
 To learn more about the terms and conditions of this financial tool, see the Program section or use the tool “Do the Math” (on the top right hand side of the page).

 - 1 BDR starting at $169,900 (taxes included) – 70% SOLD